magento/devdocs/extensions/google-shopping-ads/release-notes/index.md

 - {:.fix} **Product Attribute Updates**: <!--3485-->Updated attribute management to allow the deletion of the Google Merchant Center Category attribute, which can be created by the Google application.

-- {:.new} **Magento Log Exceptions**: <!--3439, requires update to configuration reference-->Implemented indexer actions logs to help troublshoot.
+- {:.new} **Magento Log Exceptions**: <!--3439, requires update to configuration reference-->Implemented indexer actions logging to help troublshoot.

 ### v1.1.2